 39 organizations reported wage data.
 The hourly starting caregiver/DSP wage was $11.98, the average caregiver/DSP wage was $12.66, and the highest caregiver/DSP wage was $14.95.
 15% of organizations paid caregivers/DSPs different wages across service types.

 Caregiver/Direct Support Professional Benefits

-On average, 30% of caregivers/DSPs were enrolled in health care plans.
-48% of organizations offered paid time off, 18% offered sick leave, 23% offered paid vacation, and 56% offered health insurance to some or all of the caregivers/DSPs they employ.
+On average, 38% of caregivers/DSPs were enrolled in health care plans.
+54% of organizations offered paid time off, 42% offered sick leave, 40% offered paid vacation, and 70% offered health insurance to all or some of their caregivers/DSPs.